nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 **NOTE:** Sprigg has to be the last one to kill WightKnight no matter what.

+  * Phase 1
-  * Lynx - 2 / 3 / 2
+    * Harle - 1 / 1 / 2 / 2 - Turn Black WightKnight
+    * Lynx - Get to Level 5
     * Sprigg - Get to Level 6
-  * Lynx - 2 / 2
+  * Phase 2
-  * Harle - Get to Level 5
-  * Lynx - WeakMinded-3
+    * Lynx - WeakMinded
     * Harle - Defend
-  * Lynx - Magnify-2
+    * Lynx - Magnify
-  * Harle - Meteorite+3
+    * Harle - Meteorite
-  * Sprigg - PhotonBeam+3
+    * Sprigg - PhotonBeam

 ### Isle of the Damned